 It is inevitable that once the economy stabilises and companies recover, there will be a surge in companies increasing their hiring in order to match up to the competition in their respective markets.
 As such, the industry must retaliate to disruption by adapting hiring methods, fine tuning industry specialisms and paying strict attention to trends.

-There may have been a fundamental change to the interview process too.
+There may have been a fundamental changes to the interview process too.
 A recent study by Checkster noted that the use of telephone and video interview increased by over 60% during the pandemic and those firms that used significantly more remote hiring methods actually had faster turnaround times when hiring new employees.
-Checkster also noted that a majority of individuals who started using remote tools for video interviews, reference checks and phone interviews wanted to keep using these tools even after COVID-19, suggesting the incorporation of remote interview methodologies was here to stay.
+Checkster also noted that a majority of individuals who started using remote tools for video interviews, reference checks and phone interviews wanted to keep using these tools even after COVID-19, suggesting that the incorporation of remote interview methodologies is here to stay.
 Further supporting this train of thought is the fact that: more remote working; accelerating digital transformation; implementing change faster; faster decision making; and increasing automation are the top five permanent changes to businesses following coronavirus as identified by a survey conducted by Eden McCallum.
-If companies don’t embrace technological changes, new ways of interviewing and remote onboarding they’ll find themselves left out of the new normal.
+If companies don’t embrace technological changes, new ways of interviewing and remote onboarding, they’ll find themselves left out of the new normal.

 The UK Government’s furlough scheme provides scope for companies to retain staff, but also gives them the strength to invest in hiring once they are back on their feet, thus improving the strength of business long-term.
 This stance is corroborated by thought that the government release of £330bn to fight COVID-19 will have a significant impact on businesses’ ability to retain staff and “will make it quicker and easier for companies to return to previous levels of productivity, which can only be a good thing for the recruitment sector.”
 Respectively this is not only promising for the hiring industry, but could bring a much-needed resurgence across the board.